a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume.
 File > New Folder..., create A. File > New Folder..., create B. Drag B onto A. File > New folder....
 Verify DeskTop doesn't hang.

 * Launch DeskTop.
 Open a window with files with dates with long month names (e.g. "February 29, 2020").
 View > by Name.
 Resize the window so the lines are cut off on the right.
 Move the horizontal scrollbar all the way to the right.
 Verify that the right edges of all lines are visible.
 * Launch DeskTop.
+Open a window containing a folder.
+View > by Name.
+Open the folder.
+Verify that in the new window, the horizontal scrollbar is inactive.

+* Launch DeskTop.
 Double-click on a file that DeskTop can't open (and where no BASIS.SYSTEM is present).
 Click OK in the "This file cannot be opened." alert.
 Double-click on the file again.
 Verify that the alert renders with an opaque background.